-I run several times a week along the country roads that have known me since babyhood.
+Every summer I run several times a week along the country roads that have known me since babyhood.
 I can read them with my eyes closed.
 I know where I have to dip my head to bypass low hanging branches and where I can count on a breeze from the incoming tide.
-I have not been a regular runner for years, and it feels good to be back.
+I stopping running for years, and it feels good to be back.

 Running teaches me, clears way for thoughts that needed a space to be born.
 There is an education to be had along this path, and I am reminded daily that the lessons of running and the lessons of life are one and the same.